-I have traveled to Nepal extensively both for work and leisure in last few years.
+I have traveled to Nepal extensively both for work and leisure in the last few years.
 Wrapping up my day’s work with a big cup of cappuccino or double espresso shot with a piece of my favorite confectionery has been a regular ritual of my business trips.
 It was during one of those trips when I discovered the magic of Himalayan organic coffee.
 The very first sip of coffee on a chilly winter evening refreshed me instantaneously and made me feel like I was ready to start my day all over again.
-The deep, intense taste and aroma still lingers and whenever I am in Nepal, fresh locally produced organic Himalayan coffee is my first choice of beverage.
+The deep, intense taste and aroma still linger and whenever I am in Nepal, fresh locally produced organic Himalayan coffee is my first choice of beverage.

-More farmers are turning to this high value cash crop – coffee – from traditional crops such as maize and millet as it is arduous to grow and more profitable.
+More farmers are turning to this high-value cash crop – coffee – from traditional crops such as maize and millet as it is arduous to grow and more profitable.

-National Tea and Coffee Development Board (NTCDB) has played a major role in improving and diversifying processes, providing skill based training, technical and financial support to farmers and all involved in this new but promising industry.
+National Tea and Coffee Development Board (NTCDB) has played a major role in improving and diversifying processes, providing skill-based training, technical and financial support to farmers and all involved in this new but promising industry.

 Through consistent efforts of NTCBD and government bodies, coffee cultivation has gradually spread to about 40 districts in the hills of Nepal and resulted in increased coffee consumption in the local market as well as given a boost to coffee exports to South Korea, Japan, UK, US and other Asian and European countries and helped in improving employment opportunities in Nepal.

-In my last trip to Kathmandu, I not only enjoyed numerous cups of organic Himalayan coffee but also carried gift packets which made for a great and thoughtful souvenir for family and friends.
+In my last trip to Kathmandu, I not only enjoyed numerous cups of organic Himalayan coffee, but also carried gift packets which made for a great and thoughtful souvenir for family and friends.
 This was my small contribution towards spreading the awareness about Organic Himalayan Coffee!